 - You want to make something that requires blending, like soups, dips, and smoothies.

 - You desire the fullness and bulk that comes with a blended recipe.

 - You’re using ingredients that can’t be juiced, like bananas and avocados.

 Instead of retaining all fiber, juicing removes most of one type (insoluble) while leaving all the soluble fiber intact.
 This has its health benefits, particularly the ability to deliver highly concentrated nutrition in an easily digestible and absorbable package that’s super hydrating.
 Juicing also lets your digestive system rest, allowing your body to focus on other repair and maintenance activities (healing from disease, losing excess weight, and removing metabolic waste).

 - You want to give your digestive system a break.

-- You want to empty out the digestive system to facilitate fast weight loss & healing.
+- You want to empty the digestive system to facilitate weight loss & healing.

-- You want to flood your system with super hydrating, antioxidant-rich liquids.
+- You want to flood your system with super hydrating, nutrition-rich liquid.

 There you have it!
-All you need to know about the differences between juicing and blending.
-We also hit the benefits that both juicing and blending can have for your health.
-What do you feel is best for you?
+Now you have all you need to know about the differences between juicing and blending and why you might choose one over the other.
+We also touched upon the benefits of juicing and blending on your health.
+What will you choose?